-Stimulants have been around and used for centuries for a variety of conditions such as appetite suppressant, like anesthesia, treatment for asthma, depression, and narcolepsy.
+Stimulants have been around and used for centuries for a variety of conditions such as an appetite suppressant, treatment for asthma, depression, and narcolepsy.
 Modern-day medications for attention deficit hyperactivity disorder (ADHD), such as Ritalin or Adderall, typically involves some form of a stimulant.

 What Is Adderall?